tuoharju/Documents/SecurityPolicy.md

 Twilio API requests are encrypted with SSL, ensuring the security of the data to and from their service.

 Information on Twilio's anti-fraud practices can be viewed here: https://www.twilio.com/docs/api/security/anti-fraud

-Flo Apps team uses two-factor authentication to log into their Twilio account.

 Flo Apps is using separate API keys for production and testing.
 If keys need to be revoked, they must